Quam-Diu/RepData_PeerAssessment1/PA1_template.md

+---
-# Reproducible Research: Peer Assessment 1
+title: 'Reproducible Research: Peer Assessment 1'
+output:
+  html_document:
+    keep_md: yes
+    self_contained: no
+  pdf_document: default
+---

-This report is made to comply with the first peer assessment required in the course Reproducible Research, by the John Hopkins University
+This report is made to comply with the first peer assessment required in the course Reproducible Research, by the John Hopkins University and Coursera.
-and Coursera.
 Two months of data collected from an anonymous user of an activity monitoring device is used, specifically the number of steps taken in 5 minute intervals each day during the months of October and November of 2012.

 The data was downloaded from the following GitHub repository on may 16th, 2015, at 10:35 am (GMT+6):